hihp/wsdd/README.md

 DOMAIN: Report being a member of an AD DOMAIN.
 Disables WORKGROUP if set.

 LOCALSUBNET: The fixed part of your local network IP4 addresse, with points masked by a double backslash, e.g. "192\\\\.168\\\\.1"

+DEBUG: If set to 1, will make the healthcheck script output status messages to the docker log

 ## Running container
 ### From command line